I solve visual communication challenges by balancing creative vision with practical application.

 Small negative spaces may "bridge" during the stamping process, so textures must be carefully crafted and text must exceed a minimum size.

-The center sprue of a golf disc may vary in thickness and cause issues during stamping, so there may be a requirement to keep this area clear.
+The center sprue of a golf disc may vary in thickness and cause issues during stamping, so some manufacturers require that this area remain clear.

-The Austin Am Series is an ongoing series of disc golf tournaments held at various courses around the city.
+The Austin Am Series is an yearlong series of disc golf tournaments held at various courses around the city.

-Each disc stamp features a portrait of a signature hole on the host course set into a custom "vintage parks" template.
+I created unique disc stamps for every event, featuring portraits of signature holes on the host courses set into a custom "vintage parks" template.

-Together, they form a collectible series of commemorative discs.
+Together, my designs form a collectible series of commemorative discs.

-To craft the signature hole portraits, I take photos through a 50mm lens to compress the space and slightly enlarge the basket, a result that is more conducive to the hot stamping process.
+I take photos through a 50mm lens to compress the space and enlarge the basket, a result that is more conducive to hot stamping.
+I prefer the view from the tee because it is more familiar to disc golfers.

-I build each disc stamp digitally with vectors, focusing on the most significant features.
-Negative space separates layers and adds depth, while flat textures lend a vintage aesthetic.
+I build each disc stamp digitally with Bézier curves, focusing on the most significant features.
+Negative space separates layers and adds depth, while flat textures lend a mid-century modern aesthetic.

 Goose Promotions (GP) is a disc golf brand primarily associated with amateur tournament production.